cecyc/cat-bus-api/README.md

 The API server is a Flask app that uses the Swagger spec.
 Using `docker-compose up` should bring up both the database and the Flask app.

 1. The Flask app and API should be running on [localhost:5000](http://localhost:5000)
-1. You should be able to curl the API on `http://localhost:5000/api` or use an app like [POSTMAN](https://www.getpostman.com/)
+1. You should be able to curl the API on `http://localhost:5000/api` or use an app like [POSTMAN](https://www.getpostman.com/), or the Swagger UI link below.

-## Swagger Spec
+## Swagger

 ![Swagger UI](app/static/img/swagger-ui.png)